 Well, there are two answers to this question.

 The word pasilla translates in English to mean ‘little raisin’.
-This is likely because the chiles themselves are small, dark, and wrinkled like a raisin is.
-This earned them the name however many years ago, and it simply stuck.
+This is likely because the chiles are small, dark, and wrinkled like a raisin.
+However, this earned them the name many years ago, and it simply stuck.

-However, nobody really calls them that.
-Instead, we would say that they’re most commonly called ‘pasilla chiles’ no matter what language you’re speaking.
+However, nobody calls them that.
+Instead, we would say they’re commonly called ‘pasilla chiles’ no matter what language you speak.

 So how are Pasilla chiles used?

 Pasilla chiles are used in all sorts of different dishes.
-The common denominator is that the dishes are typically Mexican or Central American, due to that being the region where the chile is most commonly found.
+The common denominator is that the dishes are typically from Mexico or Central America, which is the region where chile is most commonly found.

-The flavor of the chile is often described as ‘raisin-like’ – it is earthy and fruity, though it’s also a little smoky, too.
-They’re quite fragrant, also, so they smell a little like prunes, to some people.
+The flavor of the chile is often described as ‘raisin-like’ – it is earthy and fruity, though it’s also a little smoky.
+They’re quite fragrant, also, so they smell a little like prunes to some people.

-This balance between heat and flavor means that it’s used in a number of different dishes – from salsa to mole.
-We really like seeing it in a soup, as the broth of the soup will carry the flavor of the chile to all the other ingredients, leading to a truly tasty meal.
+This balance between heat and flavor means it’s used in several dishes – from salsa to mole.
+We like seeing it in a soup, as the broth of the soup will carry the flavor of the chile to all the other ingredients, leading to a truly tasty meal.